Photo by Wouter Le Duc

 Jesse Siegel (b.
 1984 in Cancun, Mexico) lives and works in Amsterdam, The Netherlands.

-Jesse is a multidisciplinary artist who works with video, installation, and 3D rendering.
+Siegel is an artist researcher working with photography, 3D rendering and video.
 His practice is concerned with the spread of a "global default" across built environments and mirrored in social constructs.
 He focuses on "New Towns" like Cancun, examining the erasure and creation of urbanized cultures, and exploring how identities are constructed not from uniqueness, but sameness.
-Jesse uses the corporate visual language of prefabrication and design, employing stock footage, 3D software, and narrative storytelling to tease out the opaque middle ground in these overlaps, where newness and nostalgia coexist and pulls us in.
+Siegel uses the corporate visual language of prefabrication and design, teasing out the opaque middle ground in the overlap between newness and nostalgia.

-As an artist, he has exhibited work in the United States and Europe, and has also held curatorial and administrative positions in both continents.
+As an artist, he has exhibited work in the United States and Europe, and Asia.
+Most recently as part of the itinerant group exhibition "Fairy Tales" in Antwerp, Seoul, Tokyo and Mallorca.